ietsism/ietsism.github.io/_posts/2020-08-08-how-iphone-or-ios-could-be-improved.md

 ## Last words

-Even a near-perfect product has its flaws.
+Even a near-perfect product like iPhone or [MacBook]({% post_url 2020-08-13-how-macbook-pro-or-macos-could-be-improved %}),has its flaws.
 As software is not the obstacle to fix these limitations, I am sure that some of them will get fixed in the future.
 And for those that would not get fixed, Apple might have a good reason not to.
 What do you feel could be improved?
 Let's discuss it in the comments below.

 ### References